p2panda/handbook/website/blog/2024-04-08-capabilities.md

 └───────────────────────────────────┘
 ```

 In the following diagram we can see how non-hierarchical ownership can be modelled with a photo sharing app.
 The app displays to the user a collection of photos, this isn't an "owned" collection as no peer has overall authority over it, each user will have their own photo collection.
-All they need is read authority for any published photos.
+All they need is "read" authority for any published photos.

 ```
 owner=anna─────────┐   owner=billie───────┐